-Further confirmation of the importance of colonial rather than legal origins comes from the additional control variables that we introduce in the other regressions of tables 3 and 4.
-Our proxies for broader colonial policy - initial schooling and life expectancy - absorb most of the effect of the colonial dummies, and are at least jointly highly significant, both statistically and economically.
-The point estimates in models 2 and 5 of table 3 suggest that a one-standard deviation increase in initial schooling and life expectancy is associated with approximately 1.75% higher annual growth over the period 1960-2007.
-We showed in table 1 above that former British colonies had significantly higher initial education and life expectancy around 1960.
+Further confirmation of the importance of colonial rather than legal origins comes from the additional control variables that we introduce in the other regressions of Tables 3 and 4.
+Our proxies for broader colonial policy-initial schooling and life expectancy-absorb most of the effect of the colonial dummies, and are at least jointly highly significant, both statistically and economically.
+The point estimates in Models (2) and (5) of Table 3 suggest that a one-standard deviation increase in initial schooling and life expectancy is associated with approximately 1.75 percent higher annual growth over the period 1960-2007.
+We showed in Table 1 above that former British colonies had significantly higher initial education and life expectancy around 1960.
 Together, these estimates provide reason to believe that the colonizing powers had an important differential effect on post-colonial development through their non-legal policies.

 By contrast, we find no evidence that legal institutions imposed by the colonial powers had any effect on subsequent growth.
-The estimates for juries, case law, and supreme court tenure are neither individually nor collectively significant, with the exception of supreme court tenure in model 3 of table 3.
-Moreover, two of the three coefficients -case law and juries - point in the "wrong" direction, i.e., they appear to be associated with lower growth, the opposite of what the legal origins hypothesis would suggest (cf. section II.B.1 above).
+The estimates for juries, case law, and Supreme Court tenure are neither individually nor collectively significant, with the exception of Supreme Court tenure in Model (3) of Table 3.
+Moreover, two of the three coefficients-case law and juries-point in the "wrong" direction, i.e., they appear to be associated with lower growth, the opposite of what the legal origins hypothesis would suggest (cf. Section 2.2.1 above).